Pi4J/pi4j.github.io/content/documentation/java-for-arm.md

 	...
 ```

-Until the root problem is fixed in OpenJDK, you can fix this problem by adding a few command-line options to disable the intrinsic that speeds up hash calculation.
-It contains a bug which only affects the ARM Cortex-A53 only.
+If you can't upgrade to a newer release, you can fix this problem by adding a few command-line options to disable the intrinsic that speeds up hash calculation, as this contains a bug which only affects the ARM Cortex-A53.
 The code interpreter and JIT compiler are unaffected.

 ```bash
 java -XX:+UnlockDiagnosticVMOptions -XX:-UseVectorizedHashCodeIntrinsic HelloWorld.java
 Hello World
 ```

-This will be fixed in a future release, based on the info in this bug report: [[AArch64] Incorrect result of VectorizedHashCode intrinsic on Cortex-A53](https://bugs.openjdk.org/browse/JDK-8353237)

-To read more about this problem, check the blog post [Java 21+ Not Working on Zero 2](/blog/2025/20250625-java-21-not-working-on-zero-2/).

 ### Install Java 11 on ARMv6